Skip to content

 • Clearing or changing Supervisor password and fingerprint data.

-• Creating Intune-friendly artifacts (Win32 / Proactive Remediation) and optionally uploading via Microsoft Graph. (currently only available through the UI)
+• Creating Intune-friendly artifacts (Win32 / Remediations) and optionally uploading via Microsoft Graph. (currently only available through the UI)

 • Saving and restoring custom defaults.